itod/GrafikKonsolDocumentation/README.md

 <p>KonsolSkript is a simple, dynamic, interpreted scripting language designed for use in the <a href="http://celestialteapot.com/grafikkonsol/">Grafik Konsol</a> application.
 KonsolSkript is implemented in Objective-C using a Test-Driven Development style (it has decent test coverage) and is <a href="https://github.com/itod/Language">open-source</a>.</p>

 <p>KonsolSkript is heavily influenced by several popular languages, including Python, JavaScript and XPath.
-It is intended to be appropriate for users learning their very first programming langauge.</p>
+It is intended to be appropriate for simple graphics scripting, but also for users learning their very first programming language</p>

-<p>KonsolSkript is object-based (everthing is an Object), but not (yet) object-oriented – there is no <code>class</code> construct available to users.</p>
+<p>KonsolSkript is object-based (everthing is an Object), but not (exactly) object-oriented – there is no <code>class</code> construct available to users.</p>

 <p>KonsolSkript features functions using the <code>sub</code> construct (short for subroutine).
 Functions are first-class objects as in Python or JavaScript, and may be treated like any other variable.
 A function can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.</p>
 </div>